 How To Change A Folder Icon In Windows.

-Windows is supplied with a set of icons that you can use to change the icon for a folder.
+Windows 10 and Windows 11 have a built in set of icons that you can use to change the icon for a folder.

 To change the default icon, right click on the folder and then left click Properties on the menu.